awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-renderer.md

 # Example: Parsing and Rendering Kinesis Video Streams Fragments<a name="examples-renderer"></a>

 The [Stream Parser Library](parser-library.md) contains a demo application named `KinesisVideoRendererExample` that demonstrates parsing and rendering Amazon Kinesis video stream fragments\.
-The example uses [JCodec](http://jcodec.org/) to decode the H\.264 encoded frames that are ingested using the [Example: Using GStreamer with Kinesis Video Streams](examples-gstreamer.md) application\.
+The example uses [JCodec](http://jcodec.org/) to decode the H\.264 encoded frames that are ingested using the [Example: Kinesis Video Streams Producer SDK GStreamer Plugin](examples-gstreamer-plugin.md) application\.
 After the frame is decoded using JCodec, the visible image is rendered using [JFrame](https://docs.oracle.com/javase/7/docs/api/javax/swing/JFrame.html)\.

 This example shows how to do the following:
 + Retrieve frames from a Kinesis video stream using the `GetMedia` API and render the stream for viewing\.